ftherrien/p2ptrans/docs/source/p2ptrans.rst

                         Final Structure structure.
 It must also be a `POSCAR <https://www.vasp.at/wiki/index.php/Input>`_.
   -n, --ncell N_CELL
-                        Minimum number of cells to tile *DEFAULT: 300* -i, --interactive     Enable interactive display
+                        Minimum number of cells to tile *DEFAULT: 300* -cn N_CELL
+                        If specified, number of cells used for the final mapping after tmat has been adjusted to be commensurate with both structures.
+If not specified, the mapping stays the same.
+  -i, --interactive     Enable interactive display
   -d, --disp            Save figures
   -p, --param FILENAME